Spoiler-Free Review of “Black Phone 2” in Theaters: A Chilling Sequel

 So am I in or out?

-I hope you enjoyed the review and feel free to post your own thoughts and theories on Insidious: The Red Door in the comments section below.
+I hope you enjoyed the review and feel free to post your own thoughts and theories on The Curse of the Necklace in the comments section below.
 Thanks so much for reading and happy viewing!

 **If you enjoyed this blog, I would love it if you would click the follow button on your way out to subscribe.
 Thanks for your support!